ezodude/orra/README.md

 We're still ironing out the details.

-### What does an Orra backend look like?
+### What does an Orra powered app look like?

-It should take a few lines of code to set up a basic backend using Orra:
+It should take a few lines of code to power your agentic app with Orra:

 ```python
 from typing import Optional, Any